scylladb/scylladb/test/cql-pytest/README.md

 To run all tests against an already-running local installation of Scylla or Cassandra on localhost, just run `pytest`.
-The "--host" and "--port" can be used to give a different location for the running Scylla or Cassanra.
+The "--host" and "--port" can be used to give a different location for the running Scylla or Cassandra.
 The "--ssl" option can be used to use an encrypted (TLSv1.2) connection.

 More conveniently, we have two scripts - "run" and "run-cassandra" - which